 And his Father looks down with baited breath.
 And his Father must be weeping.
 The tears of God are very real to see his Son so treated and maltreated.
 And He should intervene but He doesn’t.
 He just stops and He waits.

 And, finally, Jesus looks up and he says, “Why have you forsaken me?”
 And it’s the beginning of a prayer.
 And at the beginning of the prayer, he says to his Father, “Father, forgive them.
 They know not what they do.”

 And then, all of a sudden, we realise that it is in the forgiveness of each other that we are healed and saved.
 And this is why his Father reaches down and lifts him up into a new life.

-Two lessons, they’re on the pictures: the one behind you or in front of me, and the one behind me.
+Two lessons, they’re on the pictures: the one behind you and the one behind me.

 The one behind me is a love supper, a love feast, and Jesus is telling his disciples, “I will be with you all days to the end of time.”
-And he takes what’s in front of him, the bread, and he says, “Whenever you eat this bread, you will know it is my body.
-It is indeed I am with you.
+And he takes what’s in front of him, the bread, and he says, “Whenever you eat this bread, you will know it is my body, it is me, and I am with you.
 And whenever you drink this blood, you will know that I have poured my life out for you.”